e1ixyz/CmdHider/README.md

 ## Config
 - `messages.unknown-command` / `messages.no-permission` customize the responses.
 - `options.hide-namespaced` strips `plugin:command` aliases from tab-complete.
-- `options.hide-subcommand-suggestions` clears completions after the first argument.
+- `options.hide-subcommand-suggestions` clears completions after the first argument when the base command is hidden.
 - `options.filter-by-permission` uses LuckPerms to only show usable commands.
-- `exceptions.always-show` / `exceptions.always-hide` override visibility.
+- `exceptions.per-group.<group>.always-hide` / `.always-show` apply to a LuckPerms primary group (e.g., `default`).
-- Entries in `exceptions.always-hide` are blocked from running and return the configured no-permission message.
+- `exceptions.always-show` / `exceptions.always-hide` are global overrides applied after group rules.
+Entries in any `always-hide` are blocked from running and return the configured no-permission message.

 Use `/cmdhider reload` after editing `config.yml`.